RFLTools/RFLTools/Align/README.md

 C:LAlign                     Labels an alignment

 C:LProf                      Labels a profile

+C:MakeSuper                  Assists with the creation of superelevation points (work in progress) based on either BCMoTI or TAC 6% tables

 C:RAB                        Reads the horizontal, vertical, super, OG from a selected alignment block